IbrahimHaroon03/PremierFootball/README.md

 - Using javaScript to highlight the active page
 - Using different form elements such as drop down lists, radio buttons and more
 - Utilising CSS to make links look like buttons
+- Insuring all fields have an answer before submission

 ### Clarification
 The following web pages were created by me: Home page, Comments Form, World Cup additional content page and page editor.
 Since the other pages on the navigation bar are not my own a placeholder has been put in place instead.
 The additional content pages represented by the images are also unaccessable, apart from the World Cup, as they were coded by other group members.